-The ADN-to-MSN program requires a minimum 2.75 GPA from the applicant's nursing diploma or associate degree from an accredited institution, a current RN license, and two letters of reference.
-The program offers full- and part-time schedules, both of which accommodate working nurses balancing school with their professional career.
+The ADN-to-MSN program requires a minimum 2.75 GPA from the applicant's nursing diploma or associate degree program at an accredited institution.
+It also requires a current RN license and two letters of reference.
+The program offers full- and part-time schedules, both of which accommodate working nurses balancing school with their professional careers.

 The University of Mary holds accreditation from the Higher Learning Commission (HLC).

 Founded in 1823 as the Massachusetts College of Pharmacy and Health Sciences (MCPHS), today MCPHS University offers medical programs at its Boston campus and online.
 Nurses with an ADN qualify for the RN-to-MSN bridge program with a concentration for family nurse practitioners.
 A part-time program designed for working nurses, MCPHS incorporates four on-campus meetings and a clinical experience, which students complete locally.
 Nursing students spend one year completing the BSN bridge coursework followed by MSN coursework.